Rush Enterprises' (RUSHA) CEO Rusty Rush on Q2 2017 Results - Earnings Call Transcript

 So you know you feel pretty good about it, if somebody asked me what's 2018 well I'm going to differ to ACT when it comes to that I also can give you commentary that you know I saw a couple truckload guys their average fleet was maybe a little higher, at the age of it coming out this week and I haven't had time to go through everybody's reports yet but you feel good on that side of it and then construction activity.

 I had a board meeting earlier this week in Colorado I could barely get around in Denver, they are working everywhere.
 Those roads were -- just a commentary and I was trying to get around Florida here recently and the road they are working on roads everywhere its just a pretty broad based stuff going on out of there from a truck perspective and from a parts and service perspective.
-And I will shut up because you know me I can give rambling answers.
+And I will shut up because you know me I can give rambling answers

+I will you ramble for somebody else, but thanks Rusty for the time.

 Operator